NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Q. Should I use ear protection when using drywall sanders?

-It is advisable.
-Noise levels above 80 decibels (dB) may cause hearing loss, and in work situations, the Occupational Safety and Health Administration requires hearing protection for those experiencing sound levels that are above an average of 85dB for an 8-hour day.
+It is advisable to wear noise protection when using a drywall sanding machine since noise levels above 80 decibels (dB) may cause hearing loss.
+In workplaces, the Occupational Safety and Health Administration (OSHA) requires hearing protection for those experiencing sound levels above an average of 85dB for an 8-hour day.
 Many drywall sanders are around this level, but even quieter, prolonged exposure can be uncomfortable.

 Q. Can drywall dust make you sick?

 Yes.
 According to the Centers for Disease Control and Prevention, drywall dust can cause eye, nose, throat, and respiratory tract irritation.
-Long exposure can lead to coughing, phlegm production, and breathing difficulties similar to asthma.
-Using some kind of mask while sanding is absolutely vital.
-We recommend a half-mask respirator with replaceable filters.
+Prolonged exposure can lead to coughing, phlegm production, and breathing difficulties.
+Using some kind of mask while sanding is vital, and we recommend a half-mask respirator with replaceable filters.

 Q. What is the best way to get rid of drywall dust?

 Drywall dust is very fine and flies everywhere.
-Damping it down with a water spray helps it stick together and makes for easier cleanup.
+Dampening it with a water spray helps it stick together, making it easier to clean up.
 Any spray bottle that produces a reasonably fine mist will do.
-You don’t want to soak things; just make them damp.
-Next, use a soft broom to sweep up as much dust as possible.
-Finally, vacuum.
-Drywall dust can easily clog household vacuums, so a wet/dry vac is recommended.
+Lightly spray the dust to make it damp (not wet), use a soft broom to sweep up as much as possible, and then vacuum.
+Drywall dust can easily clog household vacuums, so it’s best to use a wet/dry vac.

 Meet the Tester